SumYg/COMP3278A-iKYC-Gp8/README.md

 ## Build
 ### Windows

 Inside Anaconda or just the system environment with Visual Studio.
-It should be more easy to install in WSL.
+It should be eaiser to install in WSL.
 ```
 python -m pip install -r requirements.txt
 ```